haghdk/earnonline365/content/posts/how-to-start-on-affiliate-marketing.md

 \
 **6. Training**

 Signing up for an affiliate training program is a really good idea to get started.
 That way you can avoid making many of basic mistake many new affiliate marketers (including me) are making.
 It is money really great spend.
 Many experience marketers have training programs, but the one I will recommend is the 12 Minute Affiliates program that have all the basic information to get a succesful start in affiliate marketing.
-You can see more about the program and get started **[HERE](https://f8aa9ajej9czdobbkqmc3p4ua8.hop.clickbank.net/?tid=MAKEMONEYONLINENINJA)**.
+Check it out **[HERE](https://pages.myaffiliateoptin.site/promo/12minuteaffiliates)**.

 I hope these basic steps can help you get started.
 Besides these steps just watch a bunch of YouTube videos on the matter.
 It can be a tremendous help to watch how other affiliate marketers work.